Safe and secure residential environment

 Safeguarding Embedded Daily and Reviewed Regularly

 Safeguarding is not a document filed and forgotten.
-It is a living, breathing part of every shift, every conversation, and every decision.
+It is a living, breathing part of every shift, every conversation and every decision.
 Staff supervision includes safeguarding as a standing agenda item.
 Team meetings discuss safeguarding themes and emerging risks.
 Young people are consulted on their experience of safety.

 • Safeguarding discussed at every staff supervision session